fredhamster/feisty_meow/readme.txt

     Our burgeoning Java libraries.
 Not much to see here yet, but there is some code piling up for these that we will try to release soon.

+osgi/
+    Some example bundles for Java OSGi.
+These may eventually fill out with real material, but currently they are just tracking the investigation we did into creating bundles and running using them.

 production/
     Machinery for getting releases out the door, including the generated files such as binaries and build system tools.